Business website cost in 2026: the complete guide to setting your budget

 Ensuring the popularity of the chosen content management solution is very important.
 This first assures you that a sufficient number of web providers will be able to respond to you, allowing you to leverage competition.
 To get an idea, take a look at the market shares of different CMS.

-Finally, if you wish to change providers, having a widely used solution ensures you can easily find a new provider, which will help ensure the longevity of your website.
+If you wish to change providers, a widely used solution makes it easier to find a new one, which helps ensure your website's longevity.

 A content management solution does not necessarily offer all the features you need natively.
 Imagine, for example, that you want to equip your website with an online booking feature.
 Two solutions are available to your web provider: